 Jesus set out and went away to the region of Tyre.
 He entered a house and did not want anyone to know he was there.
 Yet he could not escape notice, but a woman whose little daughter had an unclean spirit immediately heard about him, and she came and bowed down at his feet.
 Now the woman was a Gentile, of Syro-phoenician origin.
 She begged him to cast the demon out of her daughter.
 He said to her, "Let the children be fed first, for it is not fair to take the children's food and throw it to the dogs."
 But she answered him, "Sir, even the dogs under the table eat the children's crumbs."
 The he said to her, "For saying that, you may go – the demon has left your daughter."
 So she went home, found the child lying on the bed, and the demon gone.

-Women hold the centre stage in today's readings.
-The pagan women he has married are held responsible, at least in part, for the apostasy of Solomon.
+Women hold centre stage in today's readings.
+The pagan women that Solomon has married are held responsible, at least in part, for that king's apostasy from God.
 But then in the gospel a pagan woman surprises Jesus with her faith and humble perseverance.
 These texts invite a reflection about the right relationship between the sexes, in family and friendship as well as in the wider community.
 Our gender distinction as men or women along with diversity in personality, talents and interests help us to complement each other and challenge one another to grow to our full potential.
 In the first chapter of Genesis the union by which the first woman and man complement one another is because both are made in the image of God.

 Many of the women in the Scriptures are models for men as well as women, just as men provide examples for both women and men.
 What is scattered and fragmented must be reunited in Jesus, for as Paul says: "among you it is no longer Jew or Greek, slave or free, male or female, for all are one in Christ Jesus" (Gal 3:28-29).
 Belonging to Jesus in a radical way should heal all tension and fragmentation arising from gender.